TotalMiner/totalminer.github.io/lua/functions/other/set_texture.md

 ## Parameters

-- `x:` The x component of the position of the block.
+- `x`: The x component of the position of the block.
-- `y:` The y component of the position of the block.
+- `y`: The y component of the position of the block.
-- `z:` The z component of the position of the block.
+- `z`: The z component of the position of the block.
-- `tex_id:`
+- `tex_id`:

 ___